Tapas, the great Spanish custom

 (We really like the king!)

 Unfortunately, tapas are no longer served everywhere.
-Neither is it always a free extra with your drink.
+Neither is it always free extra with your drink.
 Nowadays you often have to order a tapa separately (and pay for it).

 Most pubs and bars in Spain also provide tapas.
 Due to their popularity, there are also catering businesses that devote themselves entirely to the tapa.
-In these establishments you will find an abundance of delicious snacks.
+In these establishments, you will find an abundance of delicious snacks.
 Many of these snacks are also made with special or regional products.
-The new generation of chefs conjure up beautiful pieces of art on your tapa plate, which are almost too pretty to eat.
+The new generation of chefs conjures up beautiful pieces of art on your tapa plate, which are almost too pretty to eat.